 We can help you with all of these services!
 Please call or email to schedule an appointment.

 Here are some trusted sources of information for updates regarding COVID-19

 - Visit the Center for Disease Control website for information on preventing the spread of the disease and what to do if you think you are infected.

 - The Mayor and City Hall make their alerts and press releases available online.
-Information specific to the April 7th election can be found on the city voting webpage.

 - The Muskego Police Department also regularly updates citizens on how they are addressing the crisis and ways citizens can stay safe.